 How many strips should you use for a rail fence quilt block?

-You can use as many as you’d like!
+You can use as many number of strips as you’d like!
 I like to use a minimum of three.
 A two (2) color rail fence is referred to as the Endless Stairs quilt block.

 How wide are the strips for a rail fence quilt?